frederic-perez/AmE-dictionary/data/dictionary.md

 __panna cotta__ _n_
 __panned out__
 __panoply__ _n_ :five: __1__ An impressive or striking array or arrangement. _A panoply of colorful flags._
+__panopticon__ _n_ __1__ A building, as a prison or library, so arranged that all parts of the interior are visible from a single point.
+A circular prison with a watchtower in the center so that any inmate can be observed from a single point. __2__ A place marked by constant surveillance.
 __panorama__ _n_ :two: An unbroken view of an entire surrounding area. _Syn_ vista _The panorama from the summit, with glistening lakes and green forests in every direction, is unmatched in the east._
 __pansexual__
 __pansy__ _n_ (pansies) __2__ _slang_ _offensive_ An effeminate or homosexual man or boy.